Paola Bassanese is an author and freelance writer. She is interested in healthy living, work/life balance, and the performing arts.

-From March 2016 Unbabel introduced a new evaluation system designed to be more impartial.
+In March 2016, Unbabel introduced a new evaluation system designed to be more impartial.
 A team of professional evaluators select editors at random and score their translations.
 If their score is high enough they can continue to work at Unbabel.
 The score is final and cannot be disputed.

 Is It Worth Rating Other People on Unbabel?
-The Answer is No
+No

 Unless you are a senior editor, you don't get paid to rate other people's tasks.

-The most active members of the community get rewarded by points, but points are not linked to remuneration.
-However, if you look at the leaderboard of "Top Unbabelers", the editors at the top spend very little time giving feedback and focus mostly on paid tasks and on reducing their average time spent translating, because faster work means more money.
+The most active members of the community get rewarded with points, but points are not linked to remuneration.
+However, if you look at the leaderboard of "Top Unbabelers", the editors at the top spend very little time giving feedback and focus mostly on paid tasks and on reducing their average time spent translating because faster work means more money.